Attila Stefáni

 Attila Stefáni alias Mark Frost (born 6 November 1973) is a former motorcycle speedway rider from Hungary.
-He earned 8 caps for the Hungary national speedway team.
+He earned eight caps for the Hungary national speedway team.

 Career

-In 2002 he won the Hungarian title to become the Hungarian national champion.
+In 2002, Stefáni won the Hungarian title to become the Hungarian national champion.

 Stefáni rode for the Oxford Cheetahs in 1996, under the assumed name Mark Frost also assuming a South African nationality.
 Frost had been recommended to Oxford by Paul Hurry following a tour of South Africa.
 He was released by Oxford the following season.

-He first rode under his real name at the 1999 World Team Cup semi-final.
+Stefáni first rode under his real name at the 1999 World Team Cup semi-final.